SOliv1/ms-cook-corner/README.md

 - Slack community - *various borrowed code snippets* but then I changed them when some of the code did not work for me.
 However it did lead me on to thinking again about seeing a line of your code highlighted in an error that i had been    											 seeing, and checking at the bottom of my jinga codes for the errors.
                      It also gave me more confidence to debug code.

+Overall I feel very satisfied with my project and enjoyed creating it despite some issues on the way.
+It was certainly challenging but I think the effort was worth it.